mchubby/tumblr-utils/tumblr_backup.md

 There are two optional dependencies that enable additional features:

-1. To backup audio and video, install [youtube-dl](https://rg3.github.io/youtube-dl/).
+1. To backup audio and video, install the [youtube-dl](https://rg3.github.io/youtube-dl/) _python module_.
+    - You should install it with pip: `pip install --upgrade youtube_dl`.
+        - If pip cannot be found, try `python -m pip` instead.
+If that still doesn't work, get a newer Python.
+        - If Python 3 is the default (such as on Arch Linux), use `pip2` instead
+        - If you get permission errors on Linux or OS X, run it with `sudo` or add `--user`.
+    - You can also install it using a package manager, but make sure that you install the Python 2 module.
 2. To enable EXIF tagging, install [pyexiv2](http://tilloy.net/dev/pyexiv2/).

-The fastest option to install these packages is via the package manager of your operating system (apt-get, synaptic, yum, brew, etc).
-If this is not feasible, download and install from the links above.
+    - Available via pip or your package manager

-## 2. Usage
+## 3. Usage

 ### Synopsis